Reduce Costs With An Insulated Roof

-Cardinal Steels offers three types of insulated roofing including composite panels, twin skin, and over-cladding.
-Therefore, these are ideal for new projects and renovations throughout the commercial, residential, industrial, and agricultural sectors.
+Cardinal Steels offer three types of insulated metal roofing including composite panels, twin skin, and over-cladding.
+Ideal for new projects and renovations throughout the commercial, residential, industrial, and agricultural sectors.

-The insulated roofing sheets combine with the high-performing insulation, and as a result the interior space of any building retains more warmth.
+Our roofing panels are combined with high-performing insulation.
+As a result, the interior space of any building then retains warmth.
 Furthermore, by reducing the amount of heat lost through the roof, it is possible to make worthwhile savings on your fuel bill or operational budget.
-For example, on hot days during the summer, the insulated roof panels works to keep heat out.
-Due to this, the space maintains a comfortable ambient temperature inside and reducing air conditioning costs.
+For instance, on hot days during the summer, the insulated roof panels work to keep heat out.
+Due to this, the space maintains a comfortable ambient temperature inside and reduces air conditioning costs.

 We coat the top surface with plastisol to give it the most durable finish, with greater resistance to scratching during unloading and fitting.
 To aid installation, we offer a wide range of fixings designed for different structures and materials.
 Further, we offer customer collection and nationwide delivery with manufacturer prices giving you or your business a fantastic deal.